Delaware C-Corp vs Nigerian Ltd: VC Fundraising Guide

 | State franchise tax (annual) | N/A | $400+/yr (Delaware C-Corp) | $400+/yr |

 This is why timing the flip matters.
-Running a Nigerian Ltd/Gte until the business has product-market fit and is preparing for an international raise keeps costs low during the period when cash is most constrained.
+Running a Nigerian Ltd/Gte until you have product-market fit and are actively preparing for an international round keeps costs low when cash is tightest.

 FAQ